fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 OK
 ```

-The 'wrong' nodes (1st, 2nd, and 3rd) have a quorum (dispite the 4th disagrees with them) and provide their version of state and corresponding `app_hash`.
+The 'wrong' nodes (1st, 2nd, and 3rd) have a quorum (despite the 4th disagrees with them) and provide their version of state and corresponding `app_hash`.
 The Client validates the blockchain information and provided response and treats it correct.
-From the Client's point of view it is impossible in general case to discriminate the correct response and falsified response in presence of a Byzantine quorum.
+From the Client's point of view it is impossible in general case to discriminate a correct response and a falsified response in presence of a Byzantine quorum.

 This example is pretty artificial because the trivial comparison of the target value `123` with the result `wrong123` might be done.
-However, in case of non-trivial operation the client is unable to reproduce its computation and cannot detect the increrrect response.
+However, in case of non-trivial operation the client is unable to reproduce an arbitrary computation and cannot detect the incorrect response.

 By checking the only correct 4th Node log (`screen -x app4`) another Monitor warning can be observed:
 ```
 DISAGREEMENT WITH CLUSTER QUORUM!
 ```
-To achieve this detection the App's Monitor periodically requests its peer's TM Core RPC's for the next block and compares its own `app_hash` with their `app_hash`-es.
+To achieve this detection the App's Monitor periodically requests its peer's TM Core RPC's for the next block and compares their `app_hash`-es with its own `app_hash`.
 In case of disagreement the Monitor immediately raise the dispute to the Judge.

-#### Dispute case C3: honest quorum, some nodes dishonest or not available
+#### Dispute case C3: correct quorum, some nodes Byzantine or not available
+This case is symmetric to the previous, but the quorum is correct now.

 When a quorum (2/3+ nodes of the cluster) exists, the availability of other nodes does not influence cluster's safety or liveness.
 This demo app does not implement any special checks for the existence of nodes absent or Byzantine during operation processing.
 Let's illustrate this using `wrong` key:
 ```bash
 > python query.py localhost:46157 put -v wrong=4